Back to first presentation slide

 .

-Along with the colors listed above, heavy use can be made of Gray Shades in representing ground planes, raw concrete, non-decorative or unfinished drywall, etc. It is usually best to isolate the Standard Colors for 2-D Construction Document and Typical Detail use only.
-These standard colors are also an ideal way to blend-in existing line weight and color standards, or to stay compatible with drawings produced earlier or by outside Consultants.
+Along with the colors listed above, heavy use can be made of Gray Shades in representing ground planes, raw concrete, non-decorative or unfinished drywall, etc. It is usually best to limit the use of Basic Colors to 2D Working Drawings and Details only.
+The full 256 color palette should be used for 3D Model Drawings.

-Staying flexible and using similar color logic for 2-D and 3-D work is desirable, but not mandatory.
-Conveying material awareness and being smart about finished line weights is the name of the game.
 Color and line weight logic is a short-cut, not a burden.
 Eventually all of this does become second nature and fun.
 Efficiency, quality and productivity are merely the side effects of using this system.
 Remember: Cadd illiterate users may never understand, so your final drawings and images will have to speak for themselves.
+Not to be over-simplistic or over-complex, but high quality work will never go out of style.

-Rendering Materials, Color and Line Weight Examples
+Modeling Material Color and Line Weight Examples

 Allowing for client design feedback